zalando/skipper/docs/reference/predicates.md

 ## Method

 The HTTP method that the request must match.
-HTTP methods are one of GET, HEAD, PATCH, POST, PUT, DELETE, OPTIONS, CONNECT.
+HTTP methods are one of GET, HEAD, PATCH, POST, PUT, DELETE, OPTIONS, CONNECT, TRACE.

 Parameters: